nasser00/Naveen-project/README.md

 # Regularized  Inversion Techniques: PyInvGeo package

-This projects uses different iterative methods for generalized linear inversion.
+This project uses different iterative methods for generalized linear inversion.
 The deconvolution and multiple suppression applications are also included in the package.
 The package can be used for any linearized inversion problem.

 Different algorithms included in the package :